-A black leather pencil skirts is a great classic piece and easy to style even for the office with a button-down shirt and pumps, if the dress code allows to wear leather.
+A black leather pencil skirts is a great classic piece and easy to style even for the office with a button-down shirt and pumps, if the work dress code allows to wear leather.
 A tan pencil leather skirt is as easy to pull-off in an ageless way as Annette demonstrates in the photo below.
 This look is so much more eye-catching and interesting because it goes beyond the usual black and white combo that you see everywhere.
 The embellishment on the comfy tan wedge sandals, the bag and necklace add a third color to her look.
 Her outfit also shows that you can wear your leather in summer too without looking to be out of place.

 You don’t have to stick to just neutral colors.
 Susana Fernandez of A Key to the Armoire, looks classic and office appropriate in a mustard nappa straight skirt, navy school blazer, and classic navy-white striped sweater.
 The red pumps complete the three basic colors of red, blue, and (mustard) yellow.